Weeds Pages

 JOHNSONGRASS

-Johnsongrass can be a serious problem, especially in young prune orchards.
-It can be controlled by repeated tillage during the dry summer months, but the soil must be fairly dry or the rhizome buds may sprout.
-Repeated applications of selective postemergent herbicides (fluazifop-p, glyphosate) will often be required for control of johnsongrass.
+Repeated applications of grass-specific, postemergence herbicides (clethodim, fluazifop-P-butyl, or nonselective herbicides such as glyphosate) will often be required to control johnsongrass.
 Geese are also effective at controlling johnsongrass in organic orchards.
-In new plantings, trifluralin or norflurazon will control seedling johnsongrass but not established (rhizomatous) johnsongrass.
+In new plantings, trifluralin, or norflurazon will control seedling johnsongrass, but not established (rhizomatous) johnsongrass.

 YELLOW NUTSEDGE

 Yellow nutsedge is a perennial weed that reproduces from underground tubers that survive for 2 to 5 years in the soil.
 The tubers are easily spread by cultivation equipment.
-Each tuber contains several buds that are capable of producing plants.
-One or two buds germinate to form new plants; however, if destroyed by cultivation or an herbicide, then a new bud is activated.
-In established orchards, if nutsedge develops, spot treat it with glyphosate.
-For best results, treat young plants before more than 5 leaves have formed, which is about when they begin to produce tubers.
-Repeat treatments are often necessary to control late germinating plants.
-Nutsedge can be suppressed by a preemergent application of norflurazon (Solicam).
+Each tuber contains several buds that can produce plants.
+One or two buds germinate to form new plants; however, if the plant is destroyed by cultivation or an herbicide, then a new bud in the tuber can be activated.